vshymanskyy/wasm2mpy/README.md

 # wasm2mpy

-A bare-bones example demonstrating how to convert a `WASM` file into a `MPY` module and run it dynamically on a Raspberry Pi Pico.
+A bare-bones example demonstrating how to convert a `WASM` file into a `MPY` module and run it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.

 > [!IMPORTANT]
 > **This is purely a Proof-of-Concept, not optimized or ready for actual use.**